Trees and Tree Preservation Orders

 - The Garth, Newton Terrace, Blairgowrie TPO 12020 [8Mb] (notice expiry 01/02/2021)

 Is it an offence to cut down a tree?

 All trees in conservation areas are protected if they have a stem diameter of 75 millimetres measured at 1.5 metres from ground level.
 It is an offence for any person to cut, lop, top, uproot, willfully damage or destroy any tree located within a conservation area or covered by a Tree Preservation Order unless notification has been made to the local planning authority and consent has been granted.
 Failure to notify may result in enforcement action.

 Six weeks' notice should be given to the planning authority for proposed tree works to allow time to consider making a TPO.
 When an application proposes tree felling, we recommend a replacement tree or trees are planted within the property boundary.

 How do I apply?

-You can apply online via the eplanning.scot portal.
+You can apply online to carry out tree works via the eplanning.scot portal.
 Further information about the level of information that we would expect to receive as part of a submission can be found in our Application Checklist section.